Borders firm creates two jobs thanks to trailer deal

 “Our company has been around almost 200 years and in all those years has obviously gone through a lot of peaks and troughs in the agricultural machinery business.

-“I believe we are a very good fit for each other and as a result of the distribution arrangement we are looking forward to a very bright future together.”
+“I believe we are very good fit for each other and as a result of the distribution arrangement we are looking forward to a very bright future together.”

 The new arrangement will mean Thomas Sherriff will supply the full range of Ifor Williams Trailers from its six depots, at Alnwick, Berwick, Dunbar, Haddington, Stow and Coldstream.